basicReed/Jobly-App/README.md

 This app is currently being built.

 While most of the back-end is complete, it is far from completed.
-Features to come will be a front end built with React.
+React client side is currently being built and plans for additional features are in the works.